MXA RACE TEST: 2017 HONDA CRF250 — DEVOID OF DIFFERENCE

 SHOWA SFF-TAC FORK SETTINGS

-Last year Honda only put Schrader valves on the inner and balance chambers.
-This year they added a Schrader valve to the outer chamber and even suggest putting air in it.
-What’s the benefit of air in the outer chamber?
-The outer chamber can be used for bottoming control.
-Last year’s recommended air pressures were much higher (174 psi inner and 170 psi balance) than this year’s 156 psi.
-Our 2016 test bike came with a sticker on the left fork leg that lists the recommended air pressures.
-But, more important, the sticker has a glyph that must be used to determine which air pressure goes where.
+When SFF-TAC forks first appeared on the CRF250, the owner’s manual suggested 174 psi in the inner chamber, 170 psi in the balance chamber, and they didn’t even include a Schrader valve for the outer chamber.
+For 2017 they recommend 156 psi in the inner and balance chambers and 8 psi in the outer chamber.
+These new numbers are right in the ballpark.
+Our test bike came with a sticker on the left fork leg that listed the recommended air pressures.
+But, more important, the sticker had a glyph that must be used to determine which air pressure goes where.
 Without the pictogram-style glyph, you will most likely put 156 psi in the Schrader valve that requires 12 psi.
-For hard-core racing, these are MXA’s recommended 2016 Honda CRF250 fork settings (stock settings are in parentheses):
+For hardcore racing, these are MXA’s recommended 2017 Honda CRF250 fork settings (stock settings are in parentheses):

 Inner chamber: 156 psi